NeuraiProject/Neurai/doc/covenants.md

 This design separates authentication (who) from authorization logic (what and how), allowing covenants to be written as pure script logic while optionally requiring key-holder approval.

+### Mixed ECDSA/PQ multisig in witness v1

+At `nStrictAuthScriptHeight`, `SCRIPT_VERIFY_AUTHSCRIPT_STRICT` also enables family-independent signature encoding checks in v1 `OP_CHECKMULTISIG` and `OP_CHECKMULTISIGVERIFY`.
+A nonempty signature of `ML_DSA_44_SIG_SIZE + 1` bytes
+is treated as ML-DSA-44 plus its sighash byte; other signatures use ECDSA encoding checks.
+The existing encoding flags, sighash checks, pubkey checks, NULLDUMMY and NULLFAIL rules still apply.
+Empty signatures remain deliberately invalid signatures, not authorization.

+A signature skips candidate keys of the other family without consuming the signature.
+It must still verify against a matching key in script order.
+Thus `1 <ECDSA pubkey> <PQ pubkey> 2 CHECKMULTISIG` can be satisfied by either key.
+This is alternative authorization, not a requirement for both algorithms;
+use a 2-of-2 threshold when both signatures are required.

+Before this height, signature encoding is checked against each candidate key, preserving historical validation, including mixed-family failures.
+This is a consensus change that enables previously rejected spends, and must be included in the activation release.
+Mainnet/testnet heights remain unscheduled.
+The change applies only to witness v1 script execution (native or P2SH-wrapped);
+it does not change CHECKSIG, Legacy/v0 multisig, or the fixed v2/v3 templates.

 ---

 ## Covenant Building Blocks